-Iran reports record coronavirus daily death toll
+Iran reports record coronavirus daily death toll as authorities impose mandatory mask-wearing

 Iranian health authorities on Sunday announced 163 new deaths due to the Covid-19 disease, the country's highest official one-day toll since the outbreak began in February.